 FAIR TRADEHigher wages and investments in local communities—not business as usual.

 Our Love, Peru project supports over 600 families in and around Arequipa with higher fair trade wages and investments in the local community.
-We had the chance to meet some of the workers who make our clothes and see firsthand how the project is making a difference.

 Fair trade is an economic system that ensures fair wages and safe, healthy participatory workplaces.
 It is rooted in a respect for cultural identity and a commitment to both environmental sustainability and community empowerment.